Final Fantasy XII: Development

 Design inspiration came from a mix of medieval Mediterranean countries as demonstrated by the architectural styles found throughout Ivalice along with many of the races populating the region.
-The art team, led by art directors Hideo Minaba and Isamu Kamikokuryō, visited Turkey, which influenced the game's Mediterranean-style setting.
+The art team, led by art directors Hideo Minaba and Isamu Kamikokuryō, visited Turkey, which influenced the Mediterranean-style setting.
 The developers also used styles and deco from other sources including areas in India and New York City.
 Of note is the use of Sanskrit in the city of Bhujerba.
 Phrases such as "svagatam" (welcome) and titles like "parijanah" (guide) are lifted directly from Sanskrit.
-Minaba mentions that the team tried to bring out Arabic culture in the design of the game.
-War is a prominent theme of the game and the developers stated that the cutscene battles are influenced by Ancient Rome.
-When asked to comment on the fan observation of Star Wars similarities, Minaba replied that although he was a fan of the series, it was not necessarily an influence to the game's designs.
+Minaba mentions that the team tried to bring out Arabic culture in the design.
+War is a prominent theme and the developers stated that the cutscene battles are influenced by Ancient Rome.
+When asked to comment on the fan observation of Star Wars similarities, Minaba replied that although he was a fan of the series, it was not necessarily an influence.
 It has also been noted that the similarities originate from The Hidden Fortress, the 1958 Akira Kurosawa film that inspired Star Wars.

-Basch was initially meant to be the main protagonist of the story, but the focus was eventually shifted to Vaan and Penelo.
-The team's previous game, Vagrant Story, which featured a "strong man in his prime" as the protagonist, had been unsuccessful and unpopular; as a result, Final Fantasy XII was changed from focusing on a "big and tough" protagonist to a more youthful one.
-For a time, Vaan was even more feminine than he was in the final game, but with the casting of Kouhei Takeda for the voice acting and motion capture, Vaan became less feminine and more "active, upbeat bright and positive".
-Comments were made about the similarity between main character designer and background design supervisor Akihiko Yoshida's creations and those of Tetsuya Nomura, another Square Enix character designer.
-Yoshida feels this connection is sparked by the style of color used by both artists, which involves a color consistency between the characters and the environments.
-The designers stated that non-human characters and races feature a prominent role in the game, which was influenced by an interest in history among the developers.
+The developers initially planned to return to the "big-headed" character designs of previous Final Fantasy games, but settled on similar proportions as characters in Vagrant Story, the team's previous game, as development progressed.
+Basch was the first character designed and the developers considered him the "hero" of the story at the time.
+Vaan and Penelo were added last and became the heroes in the final version of the plot.
+The developers were motivated by the commercial failure of Vagrant Story, which featured a "strong man in his prime" as the protagonist, and switched the focus to a younger protagonist as a result.
+Vaan's early designs were described as effeminate, but with the casting of Kouhei Takeda as his voice and motion capture actor, Vaan became less feminine and more "active, upbeat, bright and positive".
+Comments were made about the similarity between character designer Akihiko Yoshida's creations and those of Tetsuya Nomura, another Square Enix character designer.
+Yoshida felt this comparison was sparked by the choice of color used by both artists, which was based on maintaining consistent color between the characters and the environments.
+Non-human characters and races play a prominent role, influenced by an interest in history among the developers.